ARMmbed/mbed-os-5-docs/docs/tutorials/debug/common_issues.md

 ### Compiler versions

-Mbed OS 6.0.0 Preview can be built with various toolchains.
+Mbed OS can be built with various toolchains.
 Make sure you are using the latest versions of the toolchains.
 You can find the currently supported versions on [our tools page](../tools/index.html).

 The default toolchain profiles now select C++14 and C11.
 Some applications that worked with older versions of Mbed OS may fail to compile because they use constructs that were valid in C++98 but not in C++14.
 To fix these common compatibility issues:

 - A space is required when a macro follows a string literal, for example in C99-style `printf` formats:

    ```C++ NOCI
        uint32_t val;
        printf("val = %"PRIu32, val); // Not valid in C++11
        printf("val = %" PRIu32, val); // OK
    ```

    Without the space, C++11 interprets it as being a request for a user-defined "PRIu32-type" string literal.

 - Initializer lists cannot have implicit narrowing conversions:

    ```C++ NOCI
        uint32_t x;
        uint8_t array1[] = { x }; // Not valid in C++11